Varicose veins are swollen and enlarged veins. They are usually found in your legs and feet. They are often blue or purple and twisty in appearance.

 What to do if you have varicose veins

-- Rest as much as possible.
+rest as much as possible

-- Sit with your legs up.
+sit with your legs up

-- Wear comfy, loose clothes, particularly trousers, underwear and socks.
+wear comfy, loose clothes, particularly trousers, underwear and socks

-- Wear compression stockings which you can get from your pharmacist (put them on in the morning before your legs swell).
+wear compression stockings which you can get from your pharmacist.
+Put them on in the morning before your legs swell

 Foot exercises

-These foot exercises can help:
+These foot exercises can help varicose veins:

-- bend and stretch your foot up and down 30 times
+- Bend and stretch your foot up and down 30 times.

-- rotate your foot 8 times one way and 8 times the other way
+- Rotate your foot 8 times one way and 8 times the other way.

-- repeat with your other foot
+- Repeat with your other foot.

-Why you may get varicose veins during pregnancy
+Why you may get varicose veins

 Your risk of developing varicose veins increases when you're pregnant.
-There are a few reasons for this.

-- As your womb grows, it may put pressure on the veins in your legs.
+As your womb grows, it may put pressure on the veins in your legs.
+This also increases the risk of varicose veins.

 Risk factors for developing varicose veins